Intervention/docs/image/v3/introduction/formats.md

 images is RGB.

-When using the GD driver in Intervention Image to read CMYK images, they will be automatically converted to the RGB colorspace.
+When using the GD driver in Intervention Image to read CMYK images, they will be automatically converted to the RGB colorspace, which can lead to color deviations.

 Because the GD Driver does not support CMYK color space by default, it is not recommended to use it with CMYK images.